IHE/ITI.SeR/SeR.md

 ## 39 Secure Retrieve (SeR) Profile

-This profile defines a framework for a centralized Access Control system, which conveys the evidence of the reliable decisions made by an Access Decision Manager between actors involved in an affinity domain.
+This profile defines a framework for a centralized Access Control system, which separates the duties of creation and enforcement of Access Decisions.

-The main objective of this profile is to create a system of trust between the actor that produces access decisions (Authorization Decisions Manager), and actors that enforce access decisions (e.g. XDS Document Repositories).
-This separation of duties is needed in environments where systems that expose clinical data are not intended to replicate and repeat access decisions.
+The main objective of this profile is to create a system of trust between the actor that produces Access Decisions (Authorization Decisions Manager), and actors that are groouped with Authorization Decisions Verifier to enforce the Access Decisions (e.g., XDS Document Repositories).

 This type of approach is useful in many situations: